dbarzin/deming/ROADMAP.md

 * [ ] Docker
 * [ ] Create action plans not linked to a measurement
 * [ ] Change Logs
+* [ ] Automatically remove measurements after a defined number of months

 ## Improvements